 TeamLab Borderless is a permanent digital art exhibition in Odaiba, Tokyo.
 The group behind the exhibition is “teamLab”, an art collective consisting of artists, engineers, visual design experts, mathematicians etc. Using digital art to break down the physical boundaries, the group seeks to explore the relationship between human and nature through art.
 For this particular exhibition they use more than 500 computers and 470 projectors.

 The exhibition has a very broad appeal, and is suitable for both adults and children, art lovers and instagrammers.
 While the exhibition has become quite popular it is necessary to reserve tickets in advance.
-When making your reservation you pick the date, and then show up during the open hours (see their website for most recent info).
+When making your reservation you pick the date, and then show up during the open hours.
 My recommendation is to arrive 15-30 minutes prior to opening.
 A line will likely be formed already, but it generally moves quickly.
 Expect to spend 2-3 hours exploring the mesmerizing rooms.

 By train: There are two stations in the area near the MORI Building.
 The nearest station is Aomi Station, which is serviced by the Yurikamome Line, the driverless guided train system which runs between Shimbashi and Toyosu.
 If you come from the city, then you can catch the Yurikamome Line from Shimbashi Station or Shiodome Station.
 In some cases it might be easier for you to catch the further-reaching Rinkai Line, which stops at Tokyo Teleport, a 5 minute walk from the museum.